schneider-simon/uva-software-evolution/src/series1/readme.md

 We again decided to stay to the paper of Heitlager by default, but leave it as an option to the user to count the originals or not.
 (See [Configuration.rsc](https://github.com/schneider-simon/uva-software-evolution/blob/master/src/series1/Configuration.rsc))

-### Problem: Overlapping duplicates
+### Problem: Duplicates accross file borders

+To calculate the code clones we concatenate the source code of all files in the project and analyze them.
+Depending on the approach we use for ignoring brackets, we could get false positives because of this.

+Two files that would create a false positive like that can be found here: [File1.java](https://github.com/schneider-simon/uva-software-evolution/blob/master/src/resources/series1/test-code/duplication/File1.java) and [File2.java](https://github.com/schneider-simon/uva-software-evolution/blob/master/src/resources/series1/test-code/duplication/File2.java).

+This cannot be desirable because the amount of code duplicates that depends on the order in which the files are read.
+We, therefore, added a "page break" token to tell the duplication algorithm that he cannot compare code duplicates across file borders.

 ### Problem: Prune / preprocessing the code

-To remove the amount of lines that the relativly costly code duplication algorithm has to check we are using pruning as a filter before the actual line-search algorithm.
+To remove the number of lines that the relatively costly code duplication algorithm has to check we are using pruning as a filter before the actual line-search algorithm.

 Example: